veraison/go-cose/README.md

 We thank the [Mozilla maintainers and contributors][mozilla-contributors] for their great work that formed the base of the [veraison/go-cose][veraison-go-cose] project.

+## Code of Conduct

+This project has adopted the [Contributor Covenant Code of Conduct](https://github.com/veraison/.github/blob/main/CODE_OF_CONDUCT.md).

 ## Installation

 go-cose is compatible with modern Go releases in module mode, with Go installed: